mainmatter/ember-simple-auth/README.md

 ## What does it do?

-EmberSimpleAuth does a bunch of things in Ember.js applications:

 * it __manages the session state; logs the user in and out__
 * it __enforces authentication__ for defined routes
 * it __adds authorization info to AJAX requests__ so the server can verify